gpadolina/DeepLearning-notes/DeepLearning/Introduction.md

 to compute the distance between pairs of points in that space, which can be done efficiently using a *kernel function*.
 A kernel function is a computationally tractable operation that maps any two points in your inital space to the distance between these points in your target representation space, completely bypassing the explicit computation of the new representation.
+#### Decision trees, random forests, and gradient boosting machines
+*Decision trees* are flowchart-like structures that let you classify input data points or predict output values given inputs.
+They're easy to visualize and interpret.

+The *random forest* algorith introduced a robust, practical take on decision-tree learning that involves building a large number of specialized decision trees and then ensembling their outputs.
+Random forests are applicable to a wide range of problems - you could say that they're almost always the second-best algorithm for any shallow machine-learning task.

+A *gradient boosting machine*, much like a random forest, is a machine-learning technique based on ensembling weak prediction models, generally decision trees.
+It uses *gradient boosting*, a way to improve any machine-learning model by iteratively training new models that specialize in addressing the weak points of the previous models.
+Applied to decision trees, the use of the gradient boosting technique results in models that strictly outperform random forests most of the time, while having similar properties.
+It may be one of the best algorithm for dealing with nonperceptual data.